Sagebox/Sagebox-rs/README.md

 # A High-Performance, Procedural GUI Designed for Rapid, Creative Development

-Sagebox is a set of GUI tools that let you add windows, graphic controls, and graphical output to your Rust programs using linear, procedural code — without any boilerplate, or the overhead of an event-driven framework.
+Sagebox is a set of GUI tools that let you add windows, graphic controls, and graphical output to your Rust programs using linear, procedural code, without any boilerplate, or the overhead of an event-driven framework.

 Built from scratch, Sagebox was designed as a platform-agnostic, comprehensive GUI — supporting everything from high-performance, cross-platform applications, fun-with-graphics programs, and console-mode-only projects using GUI controls for development or release.